Bus carrying youth football team crashes, killing 1 child and injuring more than 40

 SALINE COUNTY, Ark.
-(KTHV) - A charter bus carrying a youth football team back to Memphis from a championship game in Dallas crashed, killing one child and injuring more than 40 others.
+(KTHV) - A charter bus carrying a youth football team back to Memphis from a championship game in Dallas crashed, killing one child and injuring more than 45 others, mostly children.

 The team appears to be the Orange Mound Youth Association all-star football team, according to a Facebook post.

+An initial interview with the bus driver indicates she lost control of the bus, causing it to roll off of I-30.
+The bus was owned by Scott Shuttle Service of Somerville, Tennessee.

 Twenty-four pediatric patients were taken to Arkansas Children's Hospital.
-All are in stable condition.
+All are stable.
 Families are told to contact 501-364-1100 to connect with staff to help guide them.
 A family center is set up on site, families are urged to enter through the main entrance.

 There is a shuttle from Baptist Health to Arkansas Children's because some parents may be told their child is at Baptist when they are actually at Children's.